Pinning to Pinterest

 Scheduling Pins vs Manual Pinning

 Either way, you pin just pin consistently.
 Pin every day and make sure you treat it like a business if you want the platform to work for you.
+See my full blog post on manual pinning vs Tailwind here.

 I myself use Tailwind for my own accounts and all of my client’s accounts.
 Pinterest has said multiple times that using schedulers are ok if they are approved ones.
 If you hear all the fancy strategies for only manually pinning and only pinning your own content be careful those don’t always work for new accounts only established ones!